Classification of Symplectic Birational Involutions of Manifolds of $OG10$ type: Introduction

-The lattices $G_{12}, G_{16}$ are explicitly described in \S\ref{enumerate and exclude}. \end{enumerate} Moreover, each involution listed above exists. \end{theorem} We approach the proof of this classification from three distinct vantage points.
-First we classify symplectic birational involutions acting trivially on the discriminant group by using the same techniques of \cite{huybrechtsderived},\cite{MR3473636}; we relate these involutions to involutions of the Leech lattice.
-This recovers the Nikulin type involution with coinvariant lattice $E_8(2)$, and more interestingly, we obtain an involution with coinvariant lattice $D_{12}^+(2)$ that cannot be realised in the case of $K3$ surfaces.
-Thus we obtain the two involutions listed in $(\ref{mainthm1})$.
+The proof of Theorem \ref{main thm} is divided into three cases (Theorems \ref{trivial on AL} , \ref{partial class}, and \ref{non-trivial non split}).
+First, in Theorem \ref{trivial on AL}, we classify symplectic birational involutions acting trivially on the discriminant group by using the same techniques of \cite{huybrechtsderived,MR3473636}; we relate these involutions to involutions of the Leech lattice.
+This recovers the Nikulin type involution with coinvariant lattice $E_8(-2)$, and more interestingly, we obtain an involution with coinvariant lattice $D_{12}^+(-2)$ that cannot be realised in the case of $K3$ surfaces.
+Thus we obtain the involutions labelled (2) and (4) in Table \ref{main table}.

-Secondly, we begin our classification of symplectic birational involutions acting non-trivially on the discriminant group by studying involutions that are obtained from cubic fourfolds.
-More precisely, using the observation of Sacc\'a \cite[\S 3.1]{sac2021birational} (see also \cite{LPZ}), an involution of a cubic fourfold induces a birational transformation of the corresponding compactified intermediate Jacobian $X$, a manifold of $OG10$ type by (\cite{LSV}, \cite{sac2021birational}).
-We use the classification of involutions of a cubic fourfold previously studied in \cite{marquand2022cubic} to classify symplectic birational involutions that occur via this construction; this gives a geometric realisation of the involutions described in (\ref{mainthm2}), along with the $E_8(2)$ involution of $(\ref{mainthm1})$.
-The condition on $\rank(H^2(X,\bZ)_-)$ of $(\ref{mainthm2})$ along with the Torelli theorem for cubic fourfolds ensures that these are the only possible involutions in $(\ref{mainthm2})$.
+Secondly, in Theorem \ref{partial class}, we classify symplectic birational involutions acting nontrivially on the discriminant group whose coinvariant lattice has $\rank(\OG_-) <12$.
+In this case, we reduce the classification to the classification of involutions of cubic fourfolds.
+More precisely, under the rank assumption such an involution induces an involution on a smaller lattice, which can be identified with the primitive middle cohomology of some cubic fourfold via the Torelli theorem of Voisin \cite{voisintorelli}.
+The coinvariant lattice $\OG_-$ can then be identified with the invariant lattice of an antisymplectic involution of the cubic fourfold, which have been classified (see \cite{LPZ,marquand2022cubic}).
+The only possibilities are the involutions labelled (1) and (3) in Table \ref{main table}.